amcwustl/reading-notes/README.md

 > Go to [Markdown-Notes page](Markdown-Notes.md)

 ### Growth Mindset:
 Growth mindset to me means keeping a positive frame of mind towards the challenges of learning new skills.
-It means not getting frustrated when things don't click immediately, and understanding that with perseverance, all obstacles can be overcome.
+It means not getting frustrated when things don't click immediately, and understanding that with perseverance, all obstacles can be overcome!

 ***3 Reminders to stay in a growth mindset:***